 Cyberghost has IP-leak protection through built-in features like IPv6 leak and kill-switch technology.

-Cyberghost’s desktop client has ‘Anonymous Torrenting mode’ that automatically connects you to a p2p-optimized server that is coupled with their 256-bit encryption.
+From our torrent VPN test, Cyberghost's desktop client has ‘Anonymous Torrenting mode' that automatically connects you to a p2p-optimized server that is coupled with their 256-bit encryption.
 Its server locations have a number of torrent-friendly countries that’s why Cyberghost is a solid choice.

 ExpressVPN – Faster the VPN, speedier the torrenting